Understanding Earned Value Management

 Enables realistic project planning and decision making

-Project planning is not only an early-stage process that is one and done at the beginning of the project.
+Project planning is not only an early-stage process.
 It needs to be continually updated and adjusted to properly respond to ongoing changes within the project.

-With smart EVM systems, much like the ones used by pmo365, keeping up to date with the costs, schedule and scope is significantly simplified and gives an accurate image of where projects are really at.
-With what-if scenario calculations, project manners can easily make decisions to their plans based on accurate and realistic projections.
-This not only saves a significant amount of time for managers but also keeps managers objective about their progress.
+With smart EVM systems, much like the ones used by pmo365, project managers can keep up to date with the costs, schedule, and scope of their projects.
+Oftentimes, these solutions only present the data the project manager requires, and gives an accurate image of where projects are really at.
+By using what-if scenario calculations, project manners can easily make decisions to their plans based on accurate and realistic projections.
+As a result, managers gain an objective perspective of their progress in a time-effective way.

-A smart EVM system enables managers to integrate all their tools and data onto a single platform, from schedules to budgets, and helps calculate progress throughout every stage of the project.
-This allows work to be easily assigned in productive chunks and monitored in real-time for any deviations.
+A smart EVM system enables managers to integrate their tools and data into a single platform, and calculate progress through every stage of the project.
+This allows project managers to assign work in productive chunks, and monitor it’s progress in real-time.
 EVM also helps managers identify inaccuracies within their task dependency priorities.

 Predict risks and enable early intervention